valeIT/valeIT.github.io/_posts/2015-08-19-dogecoin-faucet-myshar-org.markdown

 author: Valentino Urbano
 ---

-**Update 2016-02-12:** Notice that I'll be soon migrating off myshar.org and will likely shut the faucet down, get the last Dogecoin available while it lasts =).
+**Update 2016-02-12:** Notice that I'll be soon migrating off myshar.org and will likely shut the faucet down.

 I'm a strong supporter of cryptocurrencies and in particular Dogecoins.
 I've been mining them for more or less a year and I had a fair amount, so I decided on January to open a Faucet where everyone would be able to get some coins to get started.
 It's ad supported so that's where I implemented what I explained in [Blocking Adblock][0].